Best Android phones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Android phones you can buy in 2021.

 So what should you look for in a best Android phone?

 A headphone port can still be a deal-breaker for many.
-While most modern Android phones don't have one, some do, so make sure you check before you buy.
+While most modern Android phones don't have one, some do, including high-end models like the Sony Xperia 1 II.
+So make sure you check before you buy (it's often referred to as a 3.5mm jack).
 Otherwise, you might have to buy a dongle or a pair of wireless headphones.

 Screen size is also a major consideration.
 Most of our best Android phones – like most iPhones – are pretty big nowadays, so make sure you're happy with the bulk.
 The upside is that films and TV shows look much better on a big screen – it won't rival your local Odeon, but it makes for a much more immersive mobile viewing experience.
 There's also more room for on-screen gaming controls.
 Some of our best Android phones even support 4K HDR and Dolby Atmos which makes them perfect for consuming content on the move.